Estimating spatially varying health effects of wildland fire smoke using mobile health data: Introduction

 App-based platforms provide unprecedented opportunities to reach users and learn about the personal motivations to engage with the information delivered through the apps.
 However, the data also present analytical and methodological challenges as summarized below. (i) Adoption of health-protective behaviors (treatments) were left to the participants and may depend on the participant's characteristics and perceptions of benefits and barriers of these actions.
 Self-selection can potentially result in confounding by indication \citep{pearl2009causality}.
-Thus, statistical methods must adequately adjust for patient characteristics that confound the relationship between their behaviors and the outcome.
-This challenge is more pronounced in longitudinal Smoke Sense data because of the time-varying treatments and confounding. (ii) Although participants can be viewed as independent samples, the causal effect of treatment may vary over the study's large and socially- and environmentally-diverse domain, and there is no causal method available for spatially varying causal effects. (iii) Participants were more likely to self-report when they experienced smoke or had health symptoms, leading to informative non-responses \citep{rubin1976inference}; i.e., the missingness mechanism due to non-responses depends on the missing values themselves even adjusting for all observed variables.
+Thus, statistical methods must adequately adjust for participant characteristics that confound the relationship between their behaviors and the outcome.
+This challenge is more pronounced in longitudinal Smoke Sense data because of the time-varying treatments and confounding. (ii) Although participants can be viewed as independent samples, the causal effect of treatment may vary over the study's large and socially- and environmentally-diverse domain that is not explained by the observed covariates, and existing causal methods typically assume the structural treatment effect model accounting for the observed covariates is homogeneous. (iii) Participants were more likely to self-report when they experienced smoke or had health symptoms, leading to informative non-responses \citep{rubin1976inference}; i.e., the missingness mechanism due to non-responses depends on the missing values themselves even adjusting for all observed variables.
 Failure to appropriately account for informative missingness may also lead to bias.
 These opportunities and challenges are identified for the Smoke Sense citizen science platform; however, a causal inference framework to study the relationship between interventions and health outcomes from mobile application data would have wider application in health and behavior research.

 Confounding by indication poses a unique challenge to drawing valid causal inference of treatment effects from observational studies.
 For example, sicker patients are more likely to take the active treatment, whereas healthier patients are more likely to take the control treatment.
 Consequently, it is not meaningful to compare the outcome from the treatment group and the control group directly.
 Moreover, in longitudinal observational studies, confounding by indication is likely to be time-dependent \citep{robins2009estimation}, in the sense that time-varying prognostic factors of the outcome affect the treatment assignment at each time, and thereby distort the association between treatment and outcome over time.
 In these cases, the traditional regression methods are biased even after adjusting for the time-varying confounders \citep{robins1992g}.